alauri/oracle-tac-apps/orchestrate/README.md

 # Automate service and app configuration

-The *orchestrate* folder provides a quick way to setup pre-existing remote machines to make them able run all the demonstrative applications.
+The *orchestrate* folder provides a quick way to setup remote machines to run the application in different programming languages.

 ## Requirements